Global existence and scattering for quadratic NLS with potential in 3D

-This section is the first step toward estimating the $X-$norm of the solution.
+This section is the first step towards the proof of \eqref{bootstrapconcl2}.
 As explained in the introduction, we write the derivative of the Fourier transform of the profile as an infinite series using integrations by parts in time in the potential part.